Luke-Fischer/TaskManagerProject/README.md

 - `GET /api/workers` — fetch available workers
 - `POST /api/workers` — add a new worker

+This project includes a prepopulated SQLite database (TaskManager.db) located in the backend/Data/ folder.
+It is provided for demo purposes, so you can run the app and see example tasks and workers immediately.

 ### Frontend
 - View task list (filtered by status)
 - Create new tasks and workers via modal forms